 Hepatitis A and B Vaccines

-There are vaccines to protect against hepatitis A and B. The CDC recommends hepatitis A vaccination for all children ages 12 to 23 months and for adults who plan to travel or work in areas with hepatitis A outbreaks.
-People with chronic hepatitis B or C should also get the hepatitis A vaccine if they don't already have immunity to hepatitis A. The hepatitis B vaccine is recommended for all infants at birth and for adults who have any of the risk factors we discussed earlier.
+There are vaccines to protect against hepatitis A and B. The CDC recommends hepatitis A vaccination for all children ages 12 to 23 months and for adults who plan to travel or work in areas with hepatitis A outbreaks or who have other risk factors.
+People with chronic hepatitis B or C should also get the hepatitis A vaccine if they don't already have immunity to the disease.
+The hepatitis B vaccine is recommended for all infants at birth and for adults who have any of the risk factors we discussed earlier.
 There is no vaccine for hepatitis C.